Higher homotopy categories, higher derivators, and K-theory: Higher weak colimits

-\begin{example} Let $\C$ be an ordinary category that admits small coproducts and weak pushouts.
-By Proposition \ref{iterated_weak_colimits}, every diagram $F \colon K \to \C$ where $K$ is 1-dimensional admits a weak colimit (of order 0).
-Now suppose that $F \colon I \to \C$ is a diagram where $I$ is an arbitrary ordinary small category.
-Since $\C$ is an ordinary category, a cocone $G \colon I^{\triangleright} \to \C$ over $F$ is determined uniquely by its restriction to a cocone $G' \colon (\sk_1 I)^{\triangleright} \to \C$ over $F_{|\sk_1 I}$, and similarly for morphisms between cocones.
+\begin{example} Let $\C$ be (the nerve of) an ordinary category that admits small coproducts and weak pushouts.
+By Proposition \ref{iterated_weak_colimits}, every diagram $F \colon K \to \C$, where $K$ is 1-dimensional, admits a weak colimit (of order 0).
+Now suppose that $F \colon I \to \C$ is a diagram where $I$ is (the nerve of) an arbitrary ordinary small category.
+Since $\C$ is an $1$-category, a cocone $G \colon I^{\triangleright} \to \C$ over $F$ is determined uniquely by its restriction to a cocone $G' \colon (\sk_1 I)^{\triangleright} \to \C$ over $F_{|\sk_1 I}$, and similarly for morphisms between cocones.
 As a consequence, we may deduce the well known fact that $\C$ has weak $I$-colimits. \end{example}

 \begin{example} Let $T \subset \Delta^1 \times \Delta^2$ be the full subcategory spanned by the objects $(0, i)$, for $i = 0,1,2$, and $(1,0)$.
 Let $\C$ be an $\infty$-category with weak pushouts of order $t$ and let $F \colon T \to \C$ be a $T$-diagram in $\C$.
 Write $T = T_1 \cup_{T_0} T_2$ where $T_1$ is spanned by $(0,i)$, $i = 0,1$, and $(1,0)$, $T_2$ is spanned by $(0, i)$, $i = 1,2$, and $T_0 = \{(0,1)\}$.
 Using Proposition \ref{iterated_weak_colimits}, we may compute a weak colimit of $F$ of order $t$ in terms of iterated weak pushouts of order $t$. \end{example}